Cries for Pity, Missed Excitement, Taco Bell, and an Bonus Discussion of My Disappointment with Underground/Indie Hip Hop.

 An unexceptional, boring post about hip hop I wrote this morning:

-Mechanical Royalty on Napster.
+Listening to Mechanical Royalty on Napster.
 It is a fine album, for the most part, with a few exceptional Aesop Rock feats.
 Reminds me of the two week underground/indie hip hop phase I explored a few months ago.
 Nothing too deep underground, just your typical Saul Williams, Sage Francis, Aesop, etcetera.
 Eventually they dissapoint, because they fall into the same bad habits of more popular rappers: violence, profanity, and poor treatment of women.
 It frustrated/s me that they too talk about themselves in such grand, vain terms.
 They don't all claim to solve these problems , but they do talk about "the state of hip hop."

 They are quite talented.
 I saw Saul Williams at the Engine Room with Kevin (who won free tickets on FM 91.7)--incredible show, with a band.